A portrait of ballet dancer supreme Misty Copeland.

 This painting was originally shown at Cheri Restaurant for the Musical Vibrations Solo Art Exhibit in Harlem, New York in 2016.

-To purchase this painting, please send an email to firstname.lastname@example.org with the title of the painting, your name and your shipping address.
+To inquire about the price of and/or to purchase this painting, please send an email with the title of this painting to firstname.lastname@example.org.